QuantestPy/quantestpy/README.md

 # QuantestPy
-QuantestPy is collecting several assert methods dedicated to quantum programing.
+QuantestPy is an unit testing framework for quantum computing programs.

 # Installation